-- Find out what type of motorhome or RV you should choose
+- Find out what type of motorhome or Campervan you should choose to suit your situation

 - Get an idea of the type of motorhome hiring options that are available

-- Know what to look for when hiring a motorhome or RV and the questions to ask
+- Know what to look for when hiring a motorhome or campervan and the questions to ask

-- Have access to a free printable motorhome road trip planner
+- Access to a free printable motorhome road trip planner

 The information we’ve included here will steer you in the right direction when hiring a motorhome.

 Hiring a motorhome and the type that you choose will depend on several things;

 - Your budget